 Ceiling Joists

-Ceiling Joists are structural framing members that are used to support anything attached or mounted to the ceiling, including drywall or other finishes, light fixtures, air vents, smoke alarms, security cameras, and fire sprinkler systems, etc. As like other types of joists, ceiling joists have to be designed to carry their own weight too.
+Ceiling Joists are structural framing members that support anything attached or mounted to the ceiling, including drywall or other finishes, light fixtures, air vents, smoke alarms, security cameras, fire sprinkler systems, etc.

 View the Joist Span Tables